fossabot/brightway2-ui/README.md

 Brightway2-UI
 =============

-This fork is now the official repo for  Brightway2-UI:
+This is now the official repo for  Brightway2-UI:

-> a web and command line user interface, part of the **Brightway2 LCA framework** <https://brightwaylca.org>.
+> a web and command line user interface, part of the **Brightway2 LCA framework** <https://brightwaylca.dev>.

-The source code is hosted on Bitbucket: <https://bitbucket.org/tomas_navarrete/brightway2-ui>.
+The _original_ source code was hosted on Bitbucket: <https://bitbucket.org/tomas_navarrete/brightway2-ui>.

 Compatibility with Brightway2X
 ==============================